 OnTime 360’s price, learning curve, and the sheer number of niche functions make it best for high-volume delivery operations.

-- High volume delivery restaurants: In our ranking of the best food delivery software, OnTime 360 earned a score of 4.07 out of 5.
-Restaurants that do a high volume of delivery with an in-house driver team—especially those with an active catering business—will get great use from OnTime 360’s dispatch, driver-tracking, and messaging functions.
+- High-volume delivery restaurants: In our ranking of the best food delivery software, OnTime 360 earned a score of 4.09 out of 5.
+Restaurants with high delivery volume and an in-house driver team—especially those with an active catering business—will benefit from OnTime 360’s dispatch, driver-tracking, and messaging functions.

-- Independent restaurant and retail shops with small delivery operations: If delivery is not your primary profit driver, OnTime 360 is probably a bigger tool than you need.
-Try the more accessible Tookan, instead.
+- Independent restaurant and retail shops with small delivery operations: If delivery is not your primary profit driver, OnTime 360 is probably a more comprehensive tool than you need.
+Try the more accessible Tookan instead.

 - Restaurants that need POS integration: OnTime 360’s open API communicates with other software tools, but small restaurants will likely need to hire a software specialist to build a custom POS integration.
-You can get this functionality for less with a restaurant POS system like Toast that includes built-in delivery management.
+For less, you can get this functionality with a restaurant POS system like Toast that includes built-in delivery management.